Yjuhu/combis-interview/README.md

 - Filter Devices: Use "Get Active Devices" or "Get Inactive Devices" to filter the data by status.

 - Admin Panel: Visit /admin to manually manage devices.
-Log in using the superuser credentials created during setup.
+Log in using the admin(superuser) credentials created during setup.

 - Changing mock device data for testing purposes in view.py file of comapp directory.
 Change the data by finding mock_devices method and change values to your needs.